russkatz/dse-uptime-demo/README.md

-THESE INSTRUCTIONS ARE OLD!
-SEE GOOGLE DRIVE FOR LATEST!

 # dse-uptime-demo
 This demo is to showcase DSE's ability to be continuously available under any circumstance and it has two parts: The Demo application and khaosKatz.
 The Demo is a simple application that writes data into DSE, but if it misses a single write the application will crash.
 KhaosKatz will continously load random scenarios taking down different nodes and/or entire datacenters.
 The goal is to run the Demo application successfully even while khaosKatz starts taking things down ungracefully.